 Better than backup

 With your RB data and repository files on Microsoft’s Azure’s Cloud Services, you no longer need a back-up system.
 Data is mirrored between servers in different locations, so even if one server were to go down, another server would be accessed immediately with no interruption in service and no lost data.
 Repository files are also protected similarly, with duplicates stored in several locations.

-- RB9 store sensitive data, such as birthdays, SSN, and Tax ID, using AES 256-bit algorithm.
+- RB9 and RB Lite store sensitive data, such as birthdays, SSN, and Tax ID, using AES 256-bit algorithm.
 The symmetric key is stored in SQL Server, and its password is managed by OMTI.
 This means if someone steals the data, they cannot decrypt the data even if they know the password.

 - The SQL Server cannot be accessed from other locations.
 Only our web server can access.

 - RB Connect uses an SSL with 2048-bit signatures and 256-bit encryption.

 - RB Connect only allows access via TLS 1.2.
 Other security protocols, such as SSL, TLS 1.1/1.0, which are outdated and vulnerable, cannot access RB Connect.

 - Like RB9 and RB Lite, RB Connect uses the Microsoft Azure platform.
 Azure is HIPAA, TRUSTe, PCI DSS, NERC CIP compliant.
 (Additional Azure security info )

 - In RB9, RB Lite, and RB Connect, optional two-factor authentication (2FA) sign-in sends a code to the user’s cell phone or email address for an extra layer of security when logging in.